bananza-team/bananza-video-sharing/bananza-backend/README.md

 This project's goal is a backend service for the video sharing app named Bananza, that can handle various tasks referring the platform's users, their channels and videos.

+We'll use _Poetry_ as a package and environment manager.

 ---

 ### Deploying the backend project as a single container